Describes how to let users authorize third-party applications to access Optimizely Web Experimentation data via the REST API.

 - Send email alerts when certain results are achieved

-Applications that are built on the REST API (such as technology integrations) can use OAuth to access Optimizely data on the customer's behalf by putting them through an authorization flow (similar to how you can log into many accounts via your Facebook or Google+ login).
+Applications that are built on the REST API (such as technology integrations) can use OAuth to access Optimizely Web Experimentation data on the customer's behalf by putting them through an authorization flow (similar to how you can log into many accounts via your Facebook or Google+ login).

 You can grant trusted third-party applications access to your Optimizely account by logging in via a button that looks like this:

-You can always see a list of third-party applications that you have authorized to access your Optimizely data by going directly to the Registered Apps tab in your Account Settings..
+You can see a list of third-party applications that you have authorized to access your Optimizely data by going directly to the Registered Apps tab in your Account Settings..

 To de-authorize, a third-party application at any time, simply revoke it from this menu by clicking Revoke Access and confirming your decision.
 Once you revoke permissions, you can't authorize or re-authorize third-party applications from this menu.
 To do that, you'll have to go back to the app you want to authorize and go through the authorization process again.

 To build integrations using Optimizely Web Experimentation's REST API, reference our API Documentation, which covers the endpoints and calls you can use: